MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/formContext-data-process/includes/getProcessInstances-description.md

-Returns all the process instances for the table record that the calling user has access to.
+Returns all the process instances for the table row that the calling user has access to.